-2) Electrooculogram (EOG): Electrooculogram (EOG) signals contain essential information from various eye movements.
-Wierwille et al. proposed a famous algorithm known as the percentage of eyelid closure (PERCLOS) using a highresolution camera to test eye closure over 80% to judge drowsiness.
-Many commercialized fatigue driving devices, with the PERCLOS algorithm [15], gradually appeared and were ultimately recognized by the National Highway Traffic Safety Administration (NHTSA) [16].
-Hu et al. [17] utilized support vector machine (SVM) strategy to obtain a mean accuracy of 90% by using EOG and EMG signals recorded from six electrodes and one electrode, respectively.
+2) Electrooculogram: Electrooculogram (EOG) signals contain essential information from various eye movements.
+Wierwille et al. [68] proposed a famous algorithm known as the percentage of eyelid closure (PERCLOS) using a highresolution camera to test eye closure over 80% to judge drowsiness.
+Many commercialized fatigue driving devices, with the PERCLOS algorithm [15], gradually appeared and were ultimately recognized by the National Highway Traffic Safety Administration [16].
+Hu and Zheng [17] utilized support vector machine (SVM) strategy to obtain a mean accuracy of 90% by using EOG and Electromyogram (EMG) signals recorded from six electrodes and one electrode, respectively.
 Compared to the traditional EOG signal, which was collected from the traditional electrode placement, Zhang et al. [18] obtained a new EOG signal that was collected from the forehead electrode placement and used eye-tracking glasses [19] to calculate the PERCLOS index.
 Then, they used the SVM algorithm to estimate vigilance and obtain a high COR of 0.86.
-Ma et al. [20] reported that an EOG signal has two critical characteristics: an easy setup and a high signalto-noise ratio.
-Huo and Zheng et al. [21], [22] found the complementarity of forehead-EOG and EEG signals, and using the feature fusion for vigilance estimation, improved the accuracy rate.
+Ma et al. [20] reported that an EOG signal has two critical characteristics: an easy setup and a high signal-to-noise ratio.
+Huo et al. [21] and Zheng and Lu [22] found the complementarity of forehead-EOG and EEG signals, and using the feature fusion for vigilance estimation, improved the accuracy rate.
 In short, EOG-based methods gradually played a vital role for vigilance estimation.

-3) Electrocardiogram (ECG) and Electromyogram (EMG): In recent years, many methods have used Electrocardiogram (ECG) [11], [23]-[25] and Electromyogram (EMG) [26], [27] signals to quantitatively analyze levels of vigilance.
-For example, Patel et al. [24] proposed a strategy that utilized the bandpass filter (BPF) for pre-processing raw ECG signal and extracted features by fast Fourier transform (FFT).
+3) Electrocardiogram and Electromyogram: In recent vears. many methods have used Electrocardiogram (ECG) [11], [23]-[25] and EMG [26], [27] signals to quantitatively analyze levels of vigilance.
+For example, Patel et al. [24] proposed a strategy that utilized the bandpass filter for preprocessing raw ECG signal and extracted features by fast Fourier transform.
 They then used a neural network (NN) algorithm, obtaining an accuracy of 90%.
 Compared to the experimental results between wakefulness and drowsiness, Meng et al. [25] however found that subjects' blood pressure and respiratory rate, instead of heart rate, had changed significantly.
-Boonleng et al. [27] developed a mobile system consisting of five wearable sensors that were placed in the best positions to detect vigilance.
+Boon-Leng et al. [27] developed a mobile system consisting of five wearable sensors that were placed in the best positions to detect vigilance.
 Then, SVM-based estimation vigilance algorithm showed a detection accuracy rate of 92%.
 In general, ECG and EMG-based methods for vigilance estimation obtain good results, but there are still many technical challenges.